covertg/m3u-download/README.md

 Sit back and wait till the download completes.

 ## Notes (READ ME)
-  * **This script is intended for personal use only.**
+  * **This script is intended for personal use only.** Please use it responsibly.
   * It only works on M3U streams that list the songs themselves, not streams that list other lists.
-For example, it cannot download the M3U returned from GMusicProxy's `get_all_playlists`, because it contains a list of other lists.
+For example, it cannot download the M3U returned from GMusicProxy's `get_all_playlists`, because it only contains a list of other lists.
+  * Distributed under GPLv2.